markryall/semaph/README.md

 what's happening with the pipeline.

-You can also `open-github-branch`, `open-github-commit` to see the branch/commit in a browser and `open-workflow`, `open-branch` to see the semaphore branch/workflow in a browser and `reload-pipelines` to see any changes that have happened in semaphore.
+You can also `open-github-branch`, `open-github-commit` to see the branch/commit in a browser and `open-workflow`, `open-branch` to see the semaphore branch/workflow in a browser.

 ### pipeline shell

     🏗  foo.semaphoreci.com my-app workflowuuid semaphore.yml >

-From this shell, you can `list-jobs` and `reload-jobs`.
+From this shell, you can `list-jobs`, `poll-jobs`, `job-log` and `grep-logs`.

-Jobs are displayed with a flattened view of blocks and jobs for compactness.
+Job polling will stop as soon as any one job has failed and send a system notification (as long as `terminal-notifier` is installed).

+You can look at the log for a specific job (by the index presented in `list-jobs`) using `less`.

+You can grep across all jobs (using `ag`) with `grep-logs` which will download the logs for all completed jobs.

+You can also open the same browser views in semaphoreci and github from this shell.

 ## Development